bl4de/research/npm-static-servers-most-common-issues/npm-static-servers-most-common-issues.md

 ## Summary

-As you can see, keeping the code secure might be hard from time to time.
+Keeping the code secure might be hard from time to time.
 Some issues are not easy to spot at first point of view.
 Some of them are not trivial to exploit.

 The fact your code is available online, helps attackers to look for vulnerabilities and use them against your users.

 From the other point of view, the fact that majority of the problems is caused by lack of user input sanitization makes things a little bit easier if you have well defined entry point in your app and use proper sanitization.
 Escaping output before it's send to the browser is also a good habit.

-If you have any questions or you think there is something wrong or missing in this post - feel free to ping me on [Twitter](https://twitter.com/_bl4de) or send me an email to ```bloorq``` email address in the Google mail domain.
+If you have any questions or you think there is something wrong or missing in this post - feel free to ping me on [Twitter](https://twitter.com/_bl4de) or send an email to ```bloorq``` email address in the Google mail domain.

 Stay Safe!